imbue-ai/untitled-ai.github.io/_posts/2020-12-06-podcast-episode-0-intro.md

 - <a href="https://twitter.com/kanjun">Kanjun Qiu </a> (<a href="mailto:kanjun@sourceress.com">email</a>)
 ---

-Over the past few years, we’ve gotten to take part in eye-opening conversations about how machine learning research actually works.
+Over the past few years, we’ve been a part of countless eye-opening conversations with a variety of deep learning researchers about how they actually do their work.
 These conversations have proved critical to our own research: exposing us to new ideas, helping us form fruitful partnerships, and providing us much-needed feedback on our own work.

-Often, these conversations happen as part of informal paper reading groups, lab meetings, or casual chats with friends.
+These conversations happen as part of informal paper reading groups, lab meetings, or casual chats with friends.
 The intimacy and informality of these environments lends itself to stimulating conversations.
-Yet, at times, something has felt off.

-It often felt wasteful that the hard-learned lessons, practical advice, and informative stories of research failures are shared with just a select few, when there are so many others who would not only benefit, but also use these conversations to advance the frontier.
+Yet it often felt wasteful that the hard-learned lessons, practical advice, and informative stories of research failures are shared with just a select few, when there are so many others who would not only benefit, but also use these conversations to advance the frontier.

 **That’s why, today, we’re launching, “Generally Intelligent,” a publicly available podcast by machine learning researchers, for machine learning researchers.**